Is recycling the answer?

 For some products, recycling is an effective solution.
 Aluminium cans and glass, are infinitely recyclable and can be reprocessed in the UK.
 But for plastics, it’s a very different story.

 For a start, there are so many types of plastic it makes it hard to sort correctly.
 We end up mixing recyclable and non-recyclable plastics in the same box, which sadly means they then have to be sorted again, which not all collectors do, impacting the value and recyclability of the plastic when it’s resold.
+This can lead to low quality mixed plastics being shipped abroad and the non-recyclable plastics being dumped or burned.

 Most people believe that putting their plastic in the recycling bin each week is helping the environment.
 We try our best to recycle plastic – but the many different ways in which recycling is collected by councils across the UK has left us all a bit confused over what can be recycled and what can’t.
 Read our essential guide to recycling for more information on recycling logos and what they mean.